danielg0/fyp/report.md

 fignos-cleveref: true
 ---

+# Abstract {.unnumbered}

+Efficient evaluation of novel hardware designs is important for effective architectural research.
+Representative sampling techniques such as SimPoint assist in this by estimating performance metrics from simulations of a part of a program.
+In this report, we will:

+- Investigate the tradeoff between error and simulation time present when choosing a SimPoint set's interval size
+- Discuss techniques for sub-sampling and super-sampling existing SimPoint BBV arrays to generate arrays with different interval sizes
+- Demonstrate the viability of combining multiple SimPoint sets of different interval sizes with modern ML techniques for parameter optimisation to find performant configurations
+- Present an implementation that can find global maximal configurations for given SPEC benchmarks with X% less simulation time than traditional techniques

 # Introduction

 Modern computer architecture research often simulates how new designs would perform on existing benchmark suites like SPEC CPU 2017 [@speccpu2017].
-This is a lengthy process, with single runs taking weeks or months, a cost at odds with the desire to test many different configurations of hardware parameters (cache sizes and associativities, register counts, store queue lengths, etc.) to accurately identify the Pareto front[^pareto].
+This is a lengthy process, with single runs taking weeks or months, a cost at odds with the desire to test many different configurations of hardware parameters (cache sizes and associativities, register counts, store queue lengths, etc.) to accurately identify globally minimaly configurations and build a Pareto front[^pareto].
 As a result, much research has been done both on speeding up simulators and reducing the amount of instructions that must be simulated to get an accurate benchmark result.

 [^pareto]: The Pareto front is the set of "efficient" configurations which cannot be changed to improve on one metric (power usage, instructions per cycle, etc.) without another metric worsening.

 This has resulted in the development of SimPoint [@simpoint1], a tool for identifying the phases of execution present in a program using clustering algorithms and extracting samples representative of those phases, allowing for accurate estimation of metrics whilst executing a fraction of a full benchmark.
 The number of instructions that need simulating and error of a given set of SimPoints is influenced by several variables, including the size of those generated samples [@tracedoctor].

-We (aim to) explore multiple techniques for splitting and combining collected SimPoint samples, and measure the effect these techniques have on the error rate of the resultant samples.
-Using this, we (hope to) show that from a single set of collected BBVs[^bbvs], we can construct several sets of SimPoint samples with a range of error rates and simulation times.
-By extending the existing probability model for the SimPoint clustering approach, we aim to derive methods for determining these error rates efficiently whilst generating checkpoints.
+In this document, we will explore multiple techniques for splitting and combining collected SimPoint samples, and measure the effect these techniques have on the error rate of the resultant samples.
+Using this, we show that from a single set of collected BBVs[^bbvs], we can construct several sets of SimPoint samples with a range of error rates and simulation times.

 [^bbvs]: Basic Block Vectors, for more see {@sec:simpoint}

-Bayesian optimisation is an approach to determine the minimal value of a function with few evaluations of the function.
-Modern Bayesian optimisers [@hypermapper2] can work with multiple discrete or continuous parameters with constraints on their values.
-This makes them ideal for working with hardware parameters, where we want to limit exploration to designs that are feasible.
-They also have the ability for a user to pass in a prior distribution, representing preexisting knowledge about the problem space and where the optimal solution may exist that can be used to drive where we evaluate the function next.

-By combining the SimPoint approach with Bayesian optimisation, we (aim to) construct a novel approach for design space exploration that uses multiple sets of differently-sized samples to estimate performance metrics for potential hardware configurations with confidence levels derived from our clustering probability model.
+By combining the SimPoint approach with Bayesian optimisation, we will demonstrate a novel approach for design space exploration that uses multiple sets of differently-sized samples to estimate performance metrics for potential hardware configurations with confidence levels derived from our clustering probability model.
 By feeding this back into the Bayesian optimisation process, we can quickly assess the performance across the hardware configuration space whilst retaining a high level of confidence in the optimality of the final Pareto front.

-We (will) then demonstrate our implementation of this approach on a set of benchmarks, showing that it identifies optimal hardware configurations faster than traditional techniques and is therefore a useful tool for future computer architecture investigations.
+We will then demonstrate our implementation of this approach on a subset of SPEC CPU 2017 [@speccpu2017], showing that it identifies optimal hardware configurations faster than traditional techniques and is therefore a useful tool for future computer architecture investigations.

 # Background